get-alex/alex/readme.md

 *   Sometimes, the only way to know what is inclusive is to ask.
     In [Disability is a nuanced thing](https://incl.ca/disability-language-is-a-nuanced-thing/),
-    Nicolas Steenhout writes about how person-first language, such as ”a person with a disability,” is not always the right choice.
+    Nicolas Steenhout writes about how person-first language, such as “a person with a disability,” is not always the right choice.
 *   Language is always evolving.
 A term that is neutral one year ago can be problematic today.
 Projects like the [Self-Defined Dictionary](https://github.com/selfdefined/web-app) aim to